OpenMendel/SnpArrays.jl/docs/src/index.md

 @btime(grm($mouse, method=:GRM, t=Float32));
 ```

-      314.125 ms (26 allocations: 14.60 MiB)
+      254.048 ms (16 allocations: 14.60 MiB)

-By default, `grm` exlcude SNPs with minor allele frequency below 0.01.
+By default, `grm` exlcudes SNPs with minor allele frequency below 0.01.
 This can be changed by the keyword argument `minmaf`.

 ```julia